Denmark: Risk Assessment

 Business Climate Rating

-- Energy self-sufficiency (Oil in the North Sea and Greenland) and net energy exporter
+- Energy self-sufficiency (oil in the North Sea and Greenland) and net energy exporter

-- Niche industries (renewable energy and biotechnology)
+- Niche industries (renewable energy/biotechnology)

-- Current account surplus
+- Large current account surplus

-- Open economy sensitive to external demand
+- Small open economy sensitive to external demand

 - Government instability linked to the fragmentation of Parliament